jonnymind/SIRPAS/Books/Rulebook.md

 Direct wounds will immediately apply the relative **injury points** as if they were received through damage application.

-## Localized Wounds

-By default, wounds are generally directed in the generic direction of the body, but some abilities allow to aim a certain specific part of the body.

-### Wounds to limbs or periferical devices

-When a wound is localized on a specific body part (an arm, a leg), any action involving that body part receives the double amount of penalty from that wound type.
-For instance, a *heavy wound* localized on a leg will generate 2 *IP* as normal, generating a penalty of 2 points to any check, but the penalty will be -4 or any skill involving jumping, running and using specifically the legs.

-This extends to non human and even virtual body parts as well: and AI receiving a heavy wound on a virtual device will have a double penalty if it tries to use that device to perform any action.

-### Wounds to the head or control unit

-When a wound affects the head (or other target part that is particularly critical to control the behavior of the target), it generates an additional **injury point**.
-*Light wounds* generate 1 *IP*, while *medium* and *heavy wounds* generate 2 and 3 **IP** respectively.

 ### Curing wounds